 Because of clinical space restrictions, students will have individual schedules for MLT Practicums.
 Students will register for these courses as assigned by the department chairperson.
 During each student's first clinical experience course, general hospital orientation will be covered.

 Prerequisites: Enrollment in the Medical Laboratory Technology program, MLT-140, MLT-240, and PBT

-Class Hours: 0; Lab Hours: 0; Clinic Coop or Shop Hours: 3; Credit Hours: 1 demonstrate entry level competence on final clinical evaluations.
-Concentration will be in the area of hematology.
+Class Hours: 0; Lab Hours: 0; Clinic Coop or Shop Hours: 3; Credit Hours: 1

 MLT-264 MLT Practicum II (Hematology)